-Megan is the CTC Cornwall Chair for 2016.
+Megan is the CTC Cornwall Chair.
 She presides over the committee meetings and AGM with the aim that they run smoothly and efficiently.

 Megan’s free time is spent enjoying the beautiful Southwest countryside, rivers and coastline.
 She has a lot of hobbies which enable her to do just that, from hiking the moors and hills with her dogs, through sailing and canoeing, to camping and of course cycling.